anshultripathi-dev/GreenChoices/README.md

 11. Add products to your cart and enjoy a 10% discount on all items.

 ### Additional Information:
-- This project was developed as a university task for [University Name].
+- This project was developed as a university task for VIT Vellore [WEBATHON 2024 - Web Technologies].
 - Feel free to explore the website and provide feedback.

 ---